jactong/jactong.github.io/_posts/2020-04-19-ginger_bug.md

 I ended up just dumping it all and didn’t try to revive it.

 ![Ginger](/assets/img/gb2-5-second-attempt.jpg){: .fullsize_image}
-<p style='width:90%;padding-left: 10%; font-size: 10pt; text-align: left'>I bought active dry yeast and cream of tartar from Amazon.</p>
+<p style='width:90%;padding-left: 10%; font-size: 10pt; text-align: left'>Bottled ginger beer for fermentation.
+These are 6 x 500ml bottles and a 1 litre bottle.</p>

 ##### Third Attempt - Maybe This Will Work?